roryai/transfer_wizard_redux/readme.md

 # Transfer Wizard
 #### A tool to organise your media files by date into folders structured by year and quarter

+Note: my background is in Ruby and wanted to learn Python so that's the language I settled on for this project.
+As such my coding style will not align with Pythonic conventions.

 ### Overview

 This program will allow you to unify your disparate photo and video libraries in to an organised directory structure.